 PROGRAMS & SERVICES

-Currently New Image operates four programs and provides case management and supportive services to homeless and low-income individuals or families with children.
+Currently New Image operates four programs and provides case management and supportive services to homeless and low-income individuals and families with children.

 NEW IMAGE EMERGENCY SHELTER FOR THE HOMELESS, INC. (New Image) opened on March 9, 1989 and was incorporated in 1990 as a California Not-for-Profit, Tax Exempt Corporation under section 501(c) (3) of the Internal Revenue Code, by identical twin sisters, Brenda Wilson and Lynda Moran.
 New Image operates exclusively as a Charitable Organization servicing homeless and low-income individuals and families with children.